kztomita/c-url-parser/README.md

 - EINVAL - Invalid URL was given.
 - ENOMEM - Insufficient memory available

 This function simply splits the URL into components.
 It does not perform strict validation of URLs.
 Invalid URL is also accepted.
+URL that only have path is also accepted.

 But it returns an error (EINVAL) in some cases.